brandongohwh/CUEAudio/README.md

   -d          Deletes WAV
   -p P        Port number for ADB, applies to Bluestacks/NoxPlayer (Not yet
               implemented)
-  -n          Use Native apps where available (Only Ubuntu for now)
+  -n          Use Native apps where available (Not available for Mac OS X)
   ```

 ### Examples: